onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### He will teach and remind all things
 > But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you. - **John 14:26**
 > But when he, the Spirit of truth, comes, he will guide you into all the truth.
 He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.
 He will glorify me because it is from me that he will receive what he will make known to you - **John 16:13,14**
+> What we have received is not the spirit of the world, but the Spirit who is from God, so that we may understand what God has freely given us. - **1 Corinthians 2:12**
+> This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, explaining spiritual realities with Spirit-taught words - **1 Corinthians 2:13**
+> The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit. - **1 Corinthians 2:14**

 #### He gives wisdom
 > But they could not stand up against the wisdom the Spirit gave him as he spoke. - **Acts 6:10**

+#### He helps judge
+> The person with the Spirit makes judgments about all things, but such a person is not subject to merely human judgments, - **1 Corinthians 2:15**

+#### He utters mysteries
+> For anyone who speaks in a tonguea does not speak to people but to God.
+Indeed, no one understands them; they utter mysteries by the Spirit - **1 Corinthians 14:2**

 #### Holy Spirit can reveal things to come
 > It had been revealed to him by the Holy Spirit that he would not die before he had seen the Lord's Messiah. - **Luke 2:26**
 > One of them, named Agabus, stood up and through the Spirit predicted that a severe famine would spread over the entire Roman world.
 (This happened during the reign of Claudius.) - **Acts 11:28**
+> These are the things God has revealed to us by his Spirit.
+The Spirit searches all things, even the deep things of God. - **1 Corinthians 2:10**

 #### He gives encouragement
 > Then the church throughout Judea, Galilee and Samaria enjoyed a time of peace and was strengthened.
 Living in the fear of the Lord and encouraged by the Holy Spirit, it increased in numbers. - **Acts 9:31**